 Interesting shops, restaurants, and galleries all line Pearl Street Mall.
 You'll know you are in the right spot when you see the giant Buffalo statue.
 In behind and just off Pearl Street are additional shops.

 Rock climbing is big here, and many climbers plan a weekend around tackling some of the various routes near town.
 If you just want to get out into nature and soak up some Rocky Mountain beauty, consider a hike or bike ride on the 200 miles of maintained trails.

 To cap off an evening on your weekend getaway to Boulder, drive up (or hike) to the top of Flagstaff Mountain and catch the sunset.
 The views from nearly 7,000 feet are spectacular.

 Picture-perfect Telluride is a great place for a weekend away.
 This historical town is set at the end of a valley with soaring peaks on three sides.
-You can find things to do here in summer and winter.
+You can find things to do in Telluride in summer and winter.

 If you are looking for a great winter weekend getaway in Colorado and you are a skier, this is a popular destination.
 Telluride Ski Resort has some incredible lift serviced terrain and a substantial amount of hike to descents.

 Throughout the summer, any weekend will do for a getaway to Telluride.
 A different festival takes place almost every weekend, from May right through until October.
 Some of the most notable are the Bluegrass Festival, Yoga Festival, and the Telluride Film Festival.